 A map of the proposed development area overlaid on the screening tool sensitivity is given in Figure 2.
 Because none of the land is classified a cultivated land, agricultural sensitivity is purely a function of land capability.
-The land capability of the site on the screening tool is predominantly 8, but varies from 5 to 9.
-Values of 5 translate to a low agricultural sensitivity, values of 6 to 8 translate to a medium agricultural sensitivity, and values of 9 translate to a high agricultural sensitivity.
-There are only a few pixels of 9 (high sensitivity) across the site.
+The land capability of the site on the screening tool is predominantly 6, but varies from 5 to 8.
+Values of 5 translate to a low agricultural sensitivity and values of 6 to 8 translate to a medium agricultural sensitivity.